 In a 2012 survey conducted by FM3, more than 92% of the surveyed residents indicated that they were satisfied with police protection services.
-This is an increase of four percentage points higher than the 2008 satisfaction levels.
+This is four percentage points greater than the 2008 satisfaction levels.

 The City of Capitola Police Department is comprised of the following 30.50 positions and 2 canines: